 Aftermarket headlamps manufacturers are based, almost exclusively, in China and Taiwan, but the more experienced ones are located at the latter.

-Although Taiwan’s quality is superior, none of the headlamp models are built to stand the truck’s high vibration levels and frequent voltage spikes that very early damage the headlamp’s day running lights (DRLs) and turn signal LED chip’s circuits.
+Although Taiwan’s quality is superior, very few of the headlamp models are built to stand the truck’s high vibration levels and frequent voltage spikes that very early damage the headlamp’s day running lights (DRLs) and turn signal LED chip’s circuits.

 It is also common to find non-appropriate led bulbs in high-demanding headlamp applications.
 For example, the H1 bulb is the least luminous one.
 It was the first invented, and since it is small, it’s no so good getting rid of the heat and therefore is the least luminosity efficient.

 It is very common to see H1s on truck headlamp’s high beam applications.
-The only comment we can make about this is that it is like not having a high beam light at all.
+The only comment we can make about this is that, to us, it is the worst option.

 It is also widespread to find H7 bulbs on projector low beam applications.
 Both H1 and H7 are built to be fixed to the lamp by a clip.
 Under the large truck’s high vibration level, the least advisable fixation method is a clip.
 We presume that there may be royalty or patent restrictions to use better fixation bulbs like H11s or 9005s because not using them in a commercial truck’s lamp is simply crazy.